Bryan De La Cruz Preview, Player Props: Marlins vs. Dodgers

 Bryan De La Cruz At The Plate

-- De La Cruz has picked up an RBI in 35.3% of his games this year, with more than one RBI in 13.8% of his games.
-He has also produced three or more runs in five contests.
+- De La Cruz has driven home a run in 42 games this year (35.9%), including more than one RBI in 13.7% of his games and producing three or more of his team's runs on five occasions..

-- He has scored a run in 38 games this season, with multiple runs eight times.
+- He has scored in 38 games this season (32.5%), including multiple runs in eight games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.